Air and Surface Virus Neutraliser

 The conveniently tilted touchscreen control of the Expanse can be used to set fan speed, UVC dose and adjusted to neutralise different types of bacteria and viruses from the air.

 The Expanse also contains a complex sensor array which actively monitors Air Quality (AQI) and air exchanges within the room it is placed.
 This information is synced wirelessly with our cloud platform so that information is always available to building managers, across multiple units and multiple sites.

 The touchscreen can also be set to display this data.
 This is highly effective for creating peace of mind for building occupants, delivering air cleaning that can actually be seen in real time, on each Expanse unit.

 The data is available through our React-Air mobile app and on our online web-based app, delivering confidence that you are meeting your duty of care.

 How effective are our React-Air products against coronavirus?

-Since coronavirus (covid-19) is a new virus, there have been no studies.
-In fact, any company claiming that their air steriliser is guaranteed to eliminate Covid-19 must be able to back this up with evidence.
-However, scientists have been studying the susceptibility of Coronaviruses to UV-C light for over 40 years.
+Since coronavirus (covid-19) is a new virus, testing products specifically against this strain is not possible.
+Any company claiming that their air steriliser is guaranteed to eliminate Covid-19 must be able to back this up with evidence.
+Studies by The University of Boston undertaken in 2020 have shown that Covid-19 is highly susceptible to UVC light.
+Japanese scientists have been conducting studies on the effects of ozone in neutralising Covid-19 on surfaces and have shown it to be highly effective with a 90% sterilisation rate.
 This information, published by research.net shows the results and effective dosages of UV-C light required to inactivate various strains of coronavirus.